Key Activities

 LaSMMI was officially launched in March 2025 in celebration of World Seagrass Day - Press Release

-LaSMMI field work has kicked started - check out this post from our research partner in Kenya - Kenya Marine and Fisheries Research Institute - highlighting some of the field work undergoing in the Western Indian Ocean region.
+LaSMMI field work is undergoing in all countries.
+Check out this post from our research partner in Kenya - Kenya Marine and Fisheries Research Institute - highlighting some of the field work undergoing in the Western Indian Ocean region.

-LaSMMI presence at the 13th WIOMSA Symposium in Mombasa, Kenya
+LaSMMI at the 13th WIOMSA Symposium in Mombasa, Kenya

-This meeting reaffirmed LaSMMI’s role in advancing a unified approach to seagrass conservation and management in the Western Indian Ocean — one that connects science, policy, and practical action on the ground.
+The meeting reaffirmed LaSMMI’s role in advancing a coordinated, science‑based approach to seagrass conservation across the Western Indian Ocean.

 Contact us